Pylons/pyramid/docs/narr/security.rst

 ----------------------------------------------

-Instead of configuring an authentication policy and authorization policy imperatively, :mod:`repoze.bfg` ships with a few "pre-chewed" authentication policy ZCML directives that you can make use of within your application.
+Instead of configuring an authentication policy and authorization policy imperatively, :mod:`pyramid` ships with a few "pre-chewed" authentication policy ZCML directives that you can make use of within your application.